Japanese Flower Tattoos

-Also known in Japan as “botan” or the “King of Flowers”, peonies are extremely well regarded in the culture and mythology of the Japanese.
+Also known in Japan as “botan” or the “King of Flowers”, peonies are so well regarded in the Eastern culture.

-These florals are known for being a masculine flower, suggesting an “all or nothing” kind of attitude.
+These florals are known for being masculine flowers, suggesting an “all or nothing” kind of attitude.

 These gorgeous flowers are also often given as a good omen for newlyweds, as a sign of prosperity and happiness.